 Performance art and mobile technology converge in Walking:Holding, a meditative documentary that journeys through urban landscapes exploring identity and intimacy in public space with a focus on LGBTQ+ experiences.

 This film is a response to Glasgow based artist Rosana Cade’s award-winning interactive performance of the same name, which invites audience members to embark on a carefully designed route through a town whilst holding hands with a series of different local participants.
 Shot entirely on mobile phones, the film follows the performance to 6 towns across the UK between June and November 2016, bookended by the Brexit vote and the election of Donald Trump.
 This unique collaborative documentary offers an insight into the intimate work at a particularly poignant time in terms of identity politics, weaving together a range of perspectives and experiences from across the country.

-Walking:Holding is presented as part of a series of screenings across the UK and will include a post-screening Q&A. This film will be subtitled.
+Walking:Holding is presented as part of a series of screenings across the UK and will include a post-screening Q&A with Jen Harvie, Professor of Contemporary Theatre and Performance at Queen Mary University London.
+This film will be subtitled.

 Supported by Jerwood Charitable Foundation and using public funds from the National Lottery through Arts Council England.

 You can let us know your access requirements ahead of time by emailing email@example.com.